-Pennsylvania equipped and maintained a department in the Children's Building, showing the wonderful progress made in teaching very young deaf-mutes to speak.
-Miss Mary Garrett, secretary of the "Home for Teaching Deaf Mutes to Speak," was in charge of this department.
+Pennsylvania equipped and maintained a department in the Children's Building, showing the remarkable progress in teaching very young deaf mutes to speak.
+Miss Mary Garrett, Secretary of the "Home for Teaching Deaf Mutes to Speak," was in charge of this department.
 Demonstrations were given daily.

-There were displays of children’s toys made in different countries, from the rudimentary playthings of the Eskimo children to the almost sentient ones of France.
+There were displays of children's toys made in different countries, from the rudimentary playthings of the Eskimo children to the almost sentient ones of France.
 These toys were not only to be looked at but will be used to entertain the children.
-France, a leading toy manufacturer at the time, sent the most life-like toys, including “mechanical toy men who performed almost human feats of skill… and toy animals invested with the intelligence of trained domestic beasts.”
+France, a leading toy manufacturer then, sent the most life-like toys, including "mechanical toy men who performed almost human feats of skill… and toy animals invested with the intelligence of trained domestic beasts."
 Toy exhibits came from other countries, including Russia, Germany, Sweden, and Japan.
-Children themselves contributed some of the most interesting toys.
+The children themselves contributed some of the most exciting toys.
 One young boy contributed a spinning top he invented and patented in Washington D.C.

-Educational opportunities were provided for children of every age group in the Children’s Building.
-A request sent out by the Board of Lady Managers to foreign countries, asking contributions of children's literature, met with a prompt response, and hundreds of volumes had been received.
+Educational opportunities were provided for children of every age group in the Children's Building.
+A request sent out by the Board of Lady Managers to foreign countries asking for contributions of children's literature was met with a prompt response, and hundreds of volumes were received.
 The committee on literature for children of the Congress Auxiliary assumed the furnishing of the library.
-So far as books were concerned, the idea was to select the library from the child's and youth's standard, not from the adult's point of view.
-The books the children most longed for were to be on the shelves rather than the books their elders thought most suitable to them.
-To really get at an average preference in children, boys and girls of all ages were consulted and asked to send lists of their favorite books.
+Regarding books, the idea was to select the library from the child's and youth's standards, not from the adult's point of view.
+The books the children most longed for were on the shelves rather than the books their elders thought most suitable to them.
+To get at an average preference in children, boys and girls of all ages were consulted and asked to send lists of their favorite books.

-But an unexpected obstacle—indeed one so formidable that it wholly blocked the way in that direction–now appeared.
+But an unexpected obstacle—indeed so formidable that it wholly blocked the way in that direction–now appeared.
 It was that the publishers had been so industriously solicited from numerous other quarters that they looked upon this final straw as the one that made the burden unendurable.
 They declined to send even the very modest number of books asked for.
-It looked as if the library would be of a novel kind—one entirely without books.
+It looked like the library would be of a novel kind—one without books.

 Baffled in that direction, a new plan was made.
 If the library could not be representative, it could at least be interesting.
-A large number of writers for children in Europe and America were requested by personal letter each to send one book, with an autograph inside.
+Many writers for children in Europe and America were requested by personal letter to send one book, with an autograph inside.
 This plan had proved most effective.
 A fascinating collection of authors' copies had been made.
 So much for the nucleus of the library.

 The library decorations consisted of more than a hundred portraits of writers—photographs with autographs affixed whenever possible—and prints, from the life-size to the mere cabinet cards.

-St. Nicholas, Harper's Young People, Wide Awake, and the Youth's Companion made exhibits of original sketches from which their publications have been illustrated, valuable manuscripts, autographs, etc., together with the various processes by which, step by step, a complete magazine was produced.
+St. Nicholas, Harper's Young People, Wide Awake, and the Youth's Companion made exhibits of original sketches from their publications that were illustrated.
+A complete magazine was produced with valuable manuscripts, autographs, etc., and step-by-step instructions.

 Each month several copies of all the favorite children's periodicals were made available.
 These were for the use of the children.
 Many illustrated books have been sent, stipulating that children were to have them in constant service.